 You can manually set the focus points, either to a region or specific point.
 This means when shooting portraits for example that you can focus on one of your subject's eyes, even if it's off centre in the frame.

 In general, single point AF is best used when shooting stationary subjects.
-It allows you to fine tune the autofocus point manually.
+It allows you to fine-tune the autofocus point manually.
 The centre AF point is always the most accurate.
-Dynamic area AF is great for shooting fast moving subjects.
-Some camera allows you to select a group of AF points to help provide a compromise between the speed of single point and the flexibility of dynamic area.
+Dynamic-area AF is great for shooting fast-moving subjects.
+Some camera allows you to select a group of AF points to help provide a compromise between the speed of a single point and the flexibility of dynamic area.

 One of the main benefits of having an SLR is the ability to change lenses and most of us start with kit lenses, cheap everyday lens bundled with the camera to get you started.
 The key here is that they get you started.
 There will come a time when you want to add to your creative equipment, and expanding your collection of lenses is a great place to start.
 Here are the main points to consider when choosing a lens.